Aofei-Chang/MedHEval/readme.md

 - Notes for modified packages (e.g., `transformers`)

 #### Evaluation Modules
 Note: The setup is separate from the (Med)-LVLMs and does not require installing the full environment of any specific Med-LVLM.
+Refer to [`code/evaluation`](https://github.com/Aofei-Chang/MedHEval/tree/main/code/evaluation) for how to set up environments and how to run the evaluations.

 - **Close-ended evaluation**: Lightweight, easy to use and model-agnostic
   → [`code/evaluation/close_ended_evaluation`](https://github.com/Aofei-Chang/MedHEval/tree/main/code/evaluation/close_ended_evaluation)